Hay: Composition

-Good quality hay is green, not too coarse, and includes plant heads, leaves, as well as stems.
+Good-quality hay is green and not too coarse and includes plant heads, leaves, and stems.

 Poor-quality hay is dry, bleached out and coarse-stemmed.
 Sometimes, hay stored outdoors will look like this on the outside but still be green inside the bale.
 A dried, bleached or coarse bale is still edible and provides some nutritional value as long as it is dry and not moldy, dusty, or rotting.

 Commonly used plants for hay include mixtures of grasses such as ryegrass (Lolium species), timothy, brome, fescue, Bermuda grass, orchard grass, and other species, depending on region.
 Hay may also include legumes, such as alfalfa (lucerne) and clovers (red, white and subterranean).
 Legumes in hay are ideally cut pre-bloom.
 Other pasture forbs are also sometimes a part of the mix, though these plants are not necessarily desired as certain forbs are toxic to some animals.

 In the UK some hay is harvested from traditionally managed hay meadows which have a highly diverse flora and which support a rich eco-system.
 The hay produced by these meadows is species rich and was traditionally used to feed horses.

 Oat, barley, and wheat plant materials are occasionally cut green and made into hay for animal fodder, and more usually used in the form of straw, a harvest byproduct of stems and dead leaves that are baled after the grain has been harvested and threshed.
 Straw is used mainly for animal bedding.
 Although straw is also used as fodder, particularly as a source of dietary fiber, it has lower nutritional value than hay.

 In agroforestry systems are developed to produce tree hay.